okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oidc/index.md

 > **Note:** This endpoint is only available on Custom Authorization Servers, so there are no distinct [base URLs](#composing-your-base-url).

 Returns OAuth 2.0 metadata related to your Custom Authorization Server.
-This information can be used by clients to programmatically configure their interactions with Okta.
+Clients can use this information to programmatically configure their interactions with Okta.
 Custom scopes are returned only when they are [configured to be publicly discoverable](/docs/guides/customize-authz-server/main/#create-scopes).
 Custom claims are never returned.
+This endpoint doesn't return Org Authorization Server metadata.
+See the [well-known OpenID metadata endpoint](/docs/reference/api/oidc/#well-known-openid-configuration).

 This API doesn't require any authentication.